 She enjoys the fundraising element of the process and hosted a successful roller skating event recently.
 Her fundraising target is $5,000.

 Cullen’s anticipation continues to build as the event draws closer.

-“I am looking forward to the Marathon.
-I have talked to people who previously ran and the best advice I received was I am not going to win it so enjoy every moment of it.
+“I have talked to people who previously ran and the best advice I received was I am not going to win it so enjoy every moment of it.
 I am happy that my mom is flying in from Georgia to see me run.
-I look forward to sharing this moment with my friend and family,” she said.
-Culle is hopeful of finishing in the four-hour range but adds “I just want to finish.”
+I’m looking forward to sharing this moment with my friend and family,” she said.
+Cullen is hopeful of finishing in the four-hour range but adds “I just want to finish.”

 The best part?
-Sharing the experience with her children.
+Sharing the Boston Marathon experience with her children.